25+ DIY Computer Desk Ideas for a Home Office

 4. Wraparound Standing Desk

 Your space may not necessarily be able to fit a whole standard-sized desk without creating a massive inconvenience for yourself where space is concerned.
-However, you can capitalize on the corner space by setting up an L-shaped pre-built or DIY computer desk.
+However, you can capitalize on the corner space by setting up an L-shaped pre-built or DIY standing computer desk ideas.

 5. Floating Corner Desk